brightmart/bert_language_understanding/README.md

-# bert for language understanding
+# ideas from google's bert for language understanding: pre-train TextCNN

 ## Table of Contents